View health reports in SharePoint Server

 You cannot use Microsoft PowerShell to view health report data.

 With SharePoint Server running as websites in Internet Information Services (IIS), administrators and users depend on the accessibility features that browsers provide.
 SharePoint Server supports the accessibility features of supported browsers.
-For more information, see the following resources: > Plan browser support> Accessibility features in SharePoint Products> Keyboard shortcuts> Touch
+For more information, see the following resources: > Plan browser support> Accessibility guidelines in SharePoint> Accessibility in SharePoint> Keyboard shortcuts> Touch.

 View health reports by using Central Administration

 You can view health reports only by using Central Administration.

 To view health reports by using Central Administration

 Verify that the user account that is performing this operation is a member of the Farm Administrators SharePoint group.

 In Central Administration, on the home page, click Monitoring.